gildub/arrod/README.md

 Issues
 ------
-Multiple Controller doesn't work and will break the configuration.
+Multiple Controllers doesn't work and will break the configuration.
 This should be taken care of with HA

 Assumptions